bryan-ortiz0/crypto-forecast-analysis/README.md

 Using both R² and MAE together ensures balanced scrutiny of moel performance, accounting for goodness-of-fit and error magnitudes.
 We strive to select the most proficient model capable of producing lucid, reliable forecasts.

 ## Exploratory Data Analysis
-First, let us inspect the Ethereum hourly price data retrieved from Bitstamp, covering the period from May 2018 till January 2024.
+First, let us inspect the Ethereum hourly price data retrieved from Bitstamp, covering the period from May 2018 till January 2024, as visualized below.
+The green and red price bars overlap illustrates the high volatility characteristic of cryptocurrency markets.

 ![eth_tableau](https://github.com/bryan-ortiz0/ETHtractor/assets/130245932/7ce93a62-f283-45af-b31e-4dad2a765dfd)
 *Made in Tableau*